antville/antville/README.md

 # About Antville

-Antville is an open source project providing a high performance, feature rich blog hosting software.
+Antville is an open source project providing a high performance, feature-rich blog hosting software.
 Antville can host tens of thousands of blogs.
 Server power is the only limit.
 Installation and use is easy.

-Antville is written in JavaScript and developed with Helma Object Publisher.
-Helma Object Publisher is a powerful, fast and scriptable open source web application server written in Java.
-Antville works with a relational database in the backend.
+Antville is written in server-side JavaScript and developed with Helma Object Publisher.
+Antville works with a relational database in the back-end.

 [Look at the project site for more information.](https://project.antville.org)

 ## Status

 Antville’s codebase is of stable quality and ready for production deployment.
-It is being used by several thousands of users at [Antville.org](https://antville.org).
+Try out [Antville.org](https://antville.org) for a demonstration.

 There still could be bugs hidden in Antville’s source code.
 If you find one please let us know.
 The creators of Antville do not take any responsibility for what the software might do.

 ## System Requirements

-To run Antville you need [Helma Object Publisher](https://github.com/antville/helma) and a relational database in the backend.
+To run Antville you need [Helma Object Publisher](https://github.com/antville/helma) and a relational database software.
 We tested Antville with [PostgreSQL](https://postgresql.org) and [MySQL](https://mysql.com) – [MariaDB](https://mariadb.com) should work, too.

-For details please refer to the installation instructions of Helma Object Publisher and the database of your choice.

-To enable Antville sending confirmation mails to users (e.g. after registration) you will also need access to an SMTP server.
+To enable Antville sending notification e-mails you need access to an SMTP server.

 Helma comes with an embedded webserver (Jetty) so you do not need to install one.
-But you can use other popular webservers, too.
+Yet, you can also use the webserver of your choice.

+For details please refer to the installation instructions of Helma Object Publisher and the corresponding software packages.

-Please refer to the `INSTALL.md` file for detailed information on how to install Antville.
+The `INSTALL.md` file contains detailed instructions to install Antville.

 ## Documentation and Further Information